X16Community/x16-smc/README.md

 Calling this function starts a timer (20 s).
 Within that time the user must press the physical Power and Reset buttons on the board for the bootloader to actually  start.
 This is a safety measure, so that you don't start the bootloader by mistake.
-Doing so will leace the SMC inoperable the update process is carried through.
+Doing so will leave the SMC inoperable if the update process is not carried through.